yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 excerpt: Evolution is a powerful force.
 It has created the eye’s retina, the human brain and the tapir.
 But can it write computer programs?
 ---

 Evolution is a powerful force.
-It has created the eye's retina, the human brain and the tapir.
-But can it write computer programs?
+It has generated the incredible diversity of life around us — from viruses to the human brain, and even tapirs.
+But can it also write computer programs?

 {% asset_img tapir.png Tapir %}